 Acronym: NR_pos_enh

-Unique identifier: {A number to be provided by MCC at the plenary}
+Unique identifier:900160

 NOTE: For new WIs/SIs leave the Unique identifier empty and make a proposal for an Acronym.

 For a revised WI/SI: Take Unique identifier and acronym as shown in 3GPP workplan.

 If this is a RAN WID including Core and Perf. part, then Title, Acronym and Unique identifier refer to the feature WI.